Statonwest/VR_Ambilight/README.md

 The original repository can be found here.
 [adalight.ino](https://github.com/hyperion-project/hyperion.ng/blob/master/assets/firmware/arduino/adalight/adalight.ino)

-Once uploaded, the Arduino will be ready to control the LED strip.

 ## Building the VR Ambilight

 Follow these steps to assemble the VR Ambilight system: